FIFA World Cup awards: Golden Ball

-Lionel Messi, captain of Argentina, only player to win the award twice (2014, 2022).
+Lionel Messi of Argentina is the only player to win the award twice (2014, 2022).

 The Golden Ball award is presented to the best player at each FIFA World Cup finals, with a shortlist drawn up by the FIFA technical committee (Technical Study Group) and the winner voted for by representatives of the media.
 Those who finish as runners-up in the vote receive the Silver Ball and Bronze Ball awards as the second and third most outstanding players in the tournament respectively.
-The current award was introduced in the 1982 FIFA World Cup, sponsored by Adidas and France Football.
+The award was introduced in the 1982 FIFA World Cup, sponsored by Adidas and France Football.
 Oliver Kahn is to date the only goalkeeper to have won the award, which he did in the 2002 FIFA World Cup.
 At the 2022 FIFA World Cup, Lionel Messi became the first player to win a second Golden Ball.